benjymous/annotations/sandman/sandman.16.md

 - #### Panel 6

-  A fox's "set" is hunter's jargon for a den.
-It is therefore unusual for Jed to use it.
+  > [oops] Earlier editions say "..a fox's _set_ in the wood" - A fox's "set" is hunter's jargon for a den.
+It is therefore unusual for Jed to use it, and later edits agree, changing it to "..a fox's _den_..."

 ### Page 21